-Another type of effect that has bees been widely used with keyboards, since the Sixties, is delay and reverb.
+Another type of effect that has been widely used with keyboards, since the Sixties, is delay and reverb.
 One of the best examples is Richard Wright, from Pink Floyd, who used a Binson Echorec delay unit, as heard on several early-Floyd tracks.
-He used to put his delay unit on top of his Farfisa keyboard, as shown in this pic:
+He used to put his delay unit on top of his Farfisa keyboard.

-The TC Electronics Alter Ego delay pedals feature an Echorec mode, if you fancy the same Binson Echorec-style delays.
+The Boss DD500 Digital Delay Twin Pedal features an Echorec mode, if you fancy the same Binson Echorec-style delays.
 Wright was a quite creative keyboard player, and he also used a wah pedal for his Wurlitzer solo for Pink Floyd's 'Money'.

 Today, it's hard to find a professional keyboard / synth player who doesn't use some sort of extra guitar fx pedals.
 The next demo gives you a great idea of what sort of cool sounds you can achieve using effects.
 In this case, you take an already amazing Moog Little Phatty and, with the addition of an Electro-Harmonix POG 2, Nano Clone Chorus and Deluxe Memory Boy Delay, you can create some unique and truly immense sounds!